If you’ve been around these parts for a while, you are probably familiar with the term “food addict.”

 “Your thoughts on dropping the food addict label resonate with me as does the idea of finding my own food balance.
 I am paying more attention to how I feel with certain foods and basing my limits on that.
 Mentally, I feel like I am setting myself up when I impose super strict rules around my eating.
-I feel like I may get into the all or nothing thinking that I am so good at.
+I don’t want to stop myself experience pleasure from food, for example, my favourite best fried chicken, and I feel like I may get into the all or nothing thinking that I am so good at.
 Lately, I have been more ‘easy’ with myself.
 Of course, the things that I know, for certain, are triggers, I will stay away from.
 I am noticing that the potatoes are really heavy for me and I feel better with quinoa and wild rice.
 I will try millet and other grains just to see.
 The more awareness that I have the better I am at navigating everything.
 Thanks!”

 I can’t tell you the number of people that have near violent reactions to labeling themselves a food (or sugar) addict.
 So it really got me thinking, is it helpful to label yourself a “food addict” or more accurately a “processed food addict?”

 I began to really implement the law of attraction into my life after taking a weekend long life coaching course with The Handel Group.
 They didn’t use the words, “Law of Attraction,” but they had us write down our dreams for different areas of our life.
 One thing that I wrote down, that ended up becoming a personal mantra for me, was “I am an athlete and a yoga goddess.”